-average network event volume, in relation to a cable run, means a figure representing the average number of network events, calculated from the total number of network events on that cable run over a continuous six calendar month period or such other period as is notified by ACMA to the licensee.
+average network event volume, in relation to a cable run, means a figure representing the average number of network events, calculated from the total number of network events on that cable run over a continuous six calendar month period or such other period as is notified by the ACMA to the licensee.

 boundary of the licensee’s telecommunications network means the boundary for the purposes of section 22 of the Act.